SKN St. Pölten: Current squad

+Out on loan

 Youth work

 SKN St. Pölten currently has ten youth teams between for children from the age of 7 to 15, with a total of 150 children and youths.
 In addition to the junior teams, the club have a second team (SKN II), who play their games in the Mid Western League, with the squad mostly consisting of squad players under the age of 18.

 Sponsors

 Under the sponsorship of the furniture store Leiner, the club was known as Leiner SKN St. Pölten until 2005.
 With the introduction of staff24 GmbH, the club changed its name in 2006 to SKN staff24 St. Pölten.